European collaboration to develop ‘game-changing’ solution for radiation-free pre-operative planning

 The collaboration will create an end-to-end solution for radiation-free pre-operative planning, reducing surgery time and improving clinical outcomes.
 The solution will be created through a combination of MRIguidance’ imaging software and 3D printing expertise of Axial3D and the clinical validation in UMC Utrecht.

 Pre-operative planning using 3D anatomical models improves surgical outcomes and reduces time in theater, blood loss, infection risk and associated complications.
 However, 3D printing of bony pathologies currently requires imaging with harmful radiation and a laborious and time-consuming workflow.
-This partnership aims to overcome these limitations, paving the way for the widespread adoption of 3D-printed models for patient-specific orthopaedic treatment.
+This partnership aims to overcome these limitations, paving the way for the widespread adoption of 3D-printed models for patient-specific orthopedic treatment.

 In an ideal world, a single medical imaging exam would generate 3D images of both bone and the soft tissue without the use of harmful radiation.
 However, in orthopedics and neurology, radiologists and the treating physicians now have to choose between an MRI scan for soft tissue and an X-ray based CT scan for bone information.
 This results in suboptimal information for diagnosis and treatment planning, complex workflows and high healthcare costs.